KaelSM/timercountdown/README.md

 # To-do:
 - [x] Countdown flipping cards
 - [x] Work with selected date and not restart when re-loaded
-- [ ] Once is done, stop the time and send a notification
+- [x] Once is done, stop the time and send a notification
 - [ ] customize an input with button to set a date (or dropdown with calendar)
 - [ ] home page to as well put a subject line and title notification to act with the subject and title as well as the main page
 - [ ] start the counter and create a subscribe to be emailed about days left
 - [ ] email notification to user once timer is done
 - [ ] once timer is done  and the notification is closed, prompt the user for a new date
 - [ ] custumize the email

+open to any solution about fixing any bug or issue as well as suggestions on what to add next

 ## Set Date